 Units and Symbols

-Symbols should be used while referring to alpha, beta, mu, etc (Ex: α, β, µ, etc).
+Symbols should be used while referring to alpha, beta, mu, etc. (Ex: α, β, µ, etc.).
 All units to follow the International System of Units (SI units).

 Equations

 Equations and formula should be readable, preferably written using equation editing software’s (E.g. MathType).
 Alternatively, authors have to provide the fonts used for creating the equations/formulae.
 Number the equations consecutively with equation numbers in parentheses flush with the right margin, as in (1)